Gay Manila City Guide

 Electricity

-220 volt 60 Hz throughout most of the country, using either an American and European style plugs.
+220 volt 60 Hz throughout most of the country, using either American or European-style plugs.

 Join the Travel Gay Newsletter